mediachain/mediachain/docs/testnet.md

   (approx 150 artefact insertions/sec)

-* Because Raft is not byzantine-tolerant, we're not accepting 3rd party transactors into the qorum at this time (blog post about this soon)
+* Because Raft is not byzantine-tolerant, we're not accepting 3rd party transactors into the quorum at this time (blog post about this soon)

 * Only creation and reference cells are supported in the client, so you can create new entities but can't update existing (this will be addressed very soon)